-Much of Okanogan County has been covered in a welcome layer of snow this winter, but the fires that burned here last summer have Mike Siemon wondering if his livestock will have enough grass to graze this spring.
+Much of Okanogan County has been covered in a welcome layer of snow this winter, but the fires that burned here last summer have landowners like Mike Siemon wondering if their livestock will have enough grass to graze this spring.

-Wildfire damage to Siemon’s property near Omak, Wash., caused his cattle feed bill to more than double despite available assistance programs, and low hay prices.
+Wildfire damage to his property near Omak, Wash. caused his cattle feed bill to more than double despite available assistance programs, and low hay prices.
 In the wake of the physical and financial devastation from the fires, Siemon is questioning whether to throw in the towel.

 “But with the breeding and the gentle nature of the cows, their individual personalities and me being attached to them,” he said, “well, it’s probably better just to grin and bear it.”